NilPointer-Software/bdfd-wiki/src/bdscript/minute.md

 # $minute
 Returns the current minute.
-> Tip: You can use [$time](https://nilpointer-software.github.io/bdfd-wiki/bdscript/time.html) to change the timezone.
+> 🧙‍♂️ You can use [$time](https://nilpointer-software.github.io/bdfd-wiki/bdscript/time.html) to change the timezone.

 ## Usage
 ```